- Online ServicesPay Fines, Calendars...

 The Family Law Facilitator's Office/ Self-Help Center operates on a first-come, first-served basis.

 The Family Law Facilitator provides assistance to persons without an attorney in the area of family law.
-The Family Law Facilitator can assist with the completion of legal forms and provide general legal information concerning child support and /or spousal support, establishment of paternity, dissolution (divorce), legal separation, and health insurance.
+The Family Law Facilitator can assist with the completion of legal forms and provide general legal information concerning child support and /or spousal support, arrears, establishment of paternity, and health insurance.
 Services are provided free of charge.

-The Self-Help Center provides assistance to unrepresented individuals with limited civil cases, guardianships, name changes, emancipation, landlord/tenant, step-parent adoptions, civil harrassment and elder abuse.
+The Self-Help Center provides assistance to unrepresented individuals with dissolution, nullity, legal separation, limited civil cases, guardianships, name changes, emancipation, landlord/tenant, step-parent adoptions, limited conservatorships, and domestic violence, civil harrassment, and elder abuse restraining orders.

-For information about your case, such as the case number, names of parties or their attorneys, or what documents have been filed, please contact the Civil Department at 530-406-6704, 725 Court Street, Room 103, Woodland, CA.
+For information about your case, such as the case number, names of parties or their attorneys, or what documents have been filed, please contact the Civil Department at 530-406-6704, 1000 Main St, Woodland, CA.

-Effective February 1, 2012, Legal Services of Northern California will be providing self-help services to landords and tenants for Unlawful Detainer cases at Yolo Superior Court through the Sargent Shriver Civil Counsel Act.
-The hours and locations for this service are: Department 10 Lobby located at 275 1st Street on Wednesdays 12:00-3:00 PM, and Self-Help Center located at 1100 Main Street, Suite 300 on Thursdays, 12:00-3:00 PM.
+Effective February 1, 2012, Legal Services of Northern California will be providing self-help services in English and Spanish to landords and tenants for Unlawful Detainer cases at Yolo Superior Court through the Sargent Shriver Civil Counsel Act.
+The hours and locations for this service are: Family Law Facilitator/Self-Help Center located at 1000 Main Street, on Mondays through Thursdays, 10:00 am-3:00 pm.
 Call Legal Services of Northern California for more information or to schedule an appointment at (530) 662-1065.

-THE FAMILY LAW FACILITATOR/SELF-HELP ATTORNEY AND THE LEGAL SERVICES OF NORTHERN CALIFORNIA SELF-HELP ATTORNEY PROVIDING SELF HELP SERVICES AT YOLO SUPERIOR COURT ARE NOT YOUR LAWYERS, BUT ARE NEUTRAL PERSONS WHO DO NOT REPRESENT ANY PARENT OR PARTY.
-THERE ISNO ATTORNEY-CLIENT RELATIONSHIP BETWEEN YOU AND THE FAMILY LAW FACILITATOR/SELF-HELP ATTORNEY OR THE LEGAL SERVICES OF NORTHERN CALIFORNIA SELF-HELP ATTORNEY.
-THE FAMILY LAW FACILITATOR/SELF-HELP ATTORNEY AND LEGAL SERVICES OF NORTHERN CALIFORNIA SELF-HELP ATTORNEY MAY PROVIDE INFORMATION AND SERVICES TO THE OTHER PARTY IN YOUR CASE.
-COMMUNICATIONS BETWEEN YOU AND THE FAMILY LAW FACILITATOR/SELF-HELP ATTORNEY AND LEGAL SERVICES OF NORTHERN CALIFORIA SELF-HELP ATTORNEY ARE NOT CONFIDENTIAL.
-THE FAMILY LAW FACILITATOR/SELF-HELP ATTORNEY AND LEGAL SERVICES OF NORTHERN CALIFORNIA SELF-HELP ATTORNEY ARE NOT RESPONSIBLE FOR THE OUTCOME OF YOUR CASE.
+THE FAMILY LAW FACILITATOR/SELF-HELP ATTORNEY, THE LEGAL SERVICES OF NORTHERN CALIFORNIA SELF-HELP ATTORNEY, EMPOWER YOLO AND U.C.
+DAVIS FAMILY PROTECTION AND LEGAL ASSISTANCE CLINIC ATTORNEY AND LAW STUDENTS PROVIDING SELF HELP SERVICES AT YOLO SUPERIOR COURT ARE NOT YOUR LAWYERS, BUT ARE NEUTRAL PERSONS WHO DO NOT REPRESENT ANY PARENT OR PARTY.
+THERE IS NO ATTORNEY-CLIENT RELATIONSHIP BETWEEN YOU AND THE FAMILY LAW FACILITATOR/SELF-HELP ATTORNEY OR THE LEGAL SERVICES OF NORTHERN CALIFORNIA SELF-HELP ATTORNEY OR THE U.C.
+DAVIS FAMILY PROTECTION AND LEGAL ASSISTANCE CLINIC.
+THE FAMILY LAW FACILITATOR/SELF-HELP ATTORNEY AND LEGAL SERVICES OF NORTHERN CALIFORNIA SELF-HELP ATTORNEY AND MAY PROVIDE INFORMATION AND SERVICES TO THE OTHER PARTY IN YOUR CASE.
+COMMUNICATIONS BETWEEN YOU AND THE FAMILY LAW FACILITATOR/SELF-HELP ATTORNEY, THE LEGAL SERVICES OF NORTHERN CALIFORIA SELF-HELP ATTORNEY AND THE U.C.
+DAVIS FAMILY PROTECTION AND LEGAL ASSISTANCE CLINIC ATTORNEY AND LAW STUDENTS ARE NOT CONFIDENTIAL.
+THE FAMILY LAW FACILITATOR/SELF-HELP ATTORNEY, LEGAL SERVICES OF NORTHERN CALIFORNIA SELF-HELP ATTORNEY, U.C.
+DAVIS FAMILY PROTECTION AND LEGAL ASSISTANCE CLINIC ATTORNEY AND LAW STUDENTS ARE NOT RESPONSIBLE FOR THE OUTCOME OF YOUR CASE.
 YOU SHOULD CONSULT WITH YOUR OWN ATORNEY IF YOU WANT PERSONALIZED ADVICE OR STRATEGY, TO HAVE A CONFIDENTIAL CONVERSATION, OR TO BE REPRESENTED BY AN ATTORNEY IN COURT.

 FACILITATOR / SELF HELP